riffdog/riffdog/README.md

 # Version History

-* _0.0.1-Alpha*_ Alpha releases to get basic framework availible and running for some use cases.
+* _0.0.0a1_ 12th Feb 2020 Alpha releases to get basic framework availible and running for some use cases.
+* _0.0.0a2_ 13th Feb 2020 Update to framework, output formatting and config fixes.